OmaAbuamer/Omar-Abuamer/README.md

 - 👯 Improving my Vue.js skills for Laravel integration ;
 - 🤔 I’m looking for help with Design Pattern 😭;
 - 💬 Ask me about anything, I am happy to help;
-- ⚡️ Fun-Fact: I have a degree in civil engineering;
+- ⚡️ Fun-Fact: I have a degree in in Computer Engineering, IT concentration;
 - 📫 How to reach me: murillo_comino@hotmail.com;

 **Languages and Tools:**